mrhajbabaei/mrhajbabaei.github.io/_posts/2020-23-10-unsupervised-learning-for-covid-19.md

 The result would be like this:
 ![Pic-02](https://user-images.githubusercontent.com/25500417/97104574-2f6fe800-16ca-11eb-829d-0b5175a19994.jpg)

-Now, if we apply PCA on this data, the output would be like the below image:
+Now, if we apply PCA on this data, the output would be like the below image (the result of applying the PCA on our dataset at the top, and loading vectors of the PCA algorithm at the bottom):
 ![Pic-03](https://user-images.githubusercontent.com/25500417/97144628-0870ef00-177a-11eb-9017-99b781746022.jpg)

+You can find the Python code of this post at [this github address](https://github.com/mrhajbabaei/unsupervised-learning-covid-19).

 #### Insights